 Here are some recommendations of things you should to prepare for your ExamSoft digital exam in the days before your exam:

-- If you haven't already done so, download ExamSoft’s app Examplify:
+- If you haven't already done so, download ExamSoft’s application Examplify:

-- If you haven't already done so, do the two mandatory no-stakes Preparation Exams – the Computer Compatibility Preparation Exam (to ensure your technology will work with the app) and the Content and Features Preparation exam (to practice using the app).
-You can do these exams up to 99 times each (including the first time) if you want more practise and it will be available until the end of the Semester One examination period:
+- If you haven't already done so, do the two mandatory no-stakes Preparation Exams—the Computer Compatibility Preparation Exam (to ensure your technology will work with the application) and the Content and Features Preparation exam (to practice using the application).
+You can do these exams up to 99 times each (including the first time) if you want more practise and it will be available until the end of the Semester 2 examination period:

 Practicing with Examplify before exams